mohsen-ameli/echo360-downloader/README.md

 A browser extension to easily download videos/lectures from echo360 website.
 The way it works is the extension downloads the appropriate audio and video files from the current page the user is on using FFmpeg.
+The transcript also gets automatically attached to the downloaded file.

 # Developing